emreduman3146/emreduman3146/README.md

 -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Devops Project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CI/CD and AWS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...